azat-co/fullstack-javascript/chapter2/chapter2.md

 ### LESS App

-The LESS App is a Mac OS X application for “on-the-fly” compilation of LESS to CSS.
+The LESS App is a Mac OS X application for "on-the-fly" compilation of LESS to CSS.
 It's available at [incident57.com/less](http://incident57.com/less/) (Figure 2-15).